ghacks Technology News

 Evernote Clearly, Distraction Free Reading On The Internet

 One of the strengths of the Internet is that it is possible to pack a lot of information on a page.
-I’m talking about links, images and other media that can really add to the reading experience and information transfer.
-The biggest strength can however be a weakness as well, if the additional contents are distracting the user.
-Things like popups, advertisement and even sound that is playing in the background can have an opposite effect.
+I'm talking about links, images and other media that can really add to the reading experience and information presented on a web page.

 Evernote Clearly is a new Chrome extension by the makers of Evernote.
-The extension basically reduces web pages to their textual contents.
+The extension reduces web pages to their textual contents.
 It is in this regard comparable to other tools, like Readable, TidyRead, Paragrasp or Readability that I have reviewed in the past.

 Evernote Clearly adds an icon to Chrome’s address bar.
 Whenever you click on the icon the current web page is converted into a text only version that is very pleasing to the eye.
 The extension keeps the page title, text, images that belong to the article and links.
 It may add other elements at the end that do not necessarily belong to the article but are not distracting as they are displayed below the article.